-The upgraded Light to Light Walk will be an immersive multi-day experience that combines walking and overnight accommodation staying in hut and lighthouse accommodation in one of the most impressive settings in Australia.
-The project will deliver a spectacular 30-kilometre coastal walk, supported by purpose-built hut accommodation, located in the Ben Boyd National Park on the Sapphire Coast of New South Wales.
+The upgraded Light to Light Walk will be an immersive multi-day experience with a range of accommodation options in one of the most impressive settings in Australia.
+The project will deliver a spectacular 30-kilometre coastal walk, supported by new hut accommodation and upgraded camping facilities, in Beowa National Park on the Sapphire Coast of New South Wales.

 What the project involves

 The Light to Light Walk will promote the important environmental, cultural and heritage aspects of the region, and provide physical and mental health benefits through increased access to the natural environment.